KeeratKG/causal-inf_DS/ReadME.md

 5. Forest is just average of a bunch of trees with sampling.

 Useful in companies to understand how different demographics would result in different causal impacts in response to a particular intervention.

+# Codebase
+Experiments were carried out in R on the R-Studio platform and code, along with console outputs, have been added to...to aid reproducibility.